 All in all, I think that online learning isn’t for everyone.
 It takes a lot of self discipline to sit down and study and write your homework without being distracted by external factors.

-In the end, perhaps my certificate might not be worth because its an online course but with the new knowledge that I’m equipped with, I feel more ready to teach.
+In the end, perhaps my certificate might not be worth it in the end because it’s an online course but with the new knowledge that I’m equipped with, I feel more ready to teach.

 At the moment I’m tutoring two kids.
 Things look fine so far.
 And I’ve been trying to apply the new things that I’ve learnt and my long term goal is that they do better in school.
-And I’m looking forward to having more students if possible.
-Teaching has been quite enjoyable for me.
-I’ve always liked sharing my skills.
+I’m looking forward to having more students if possible.
+Teaching has been quite enjoyable for me and I’ve always liked sharing my skills.

 As for private English schools?
-Since they treated me like a jilted ex-lover, I’ll just give them a passover for now.
+I’ll just give them a passover for now.